mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 Alright, Let's get into it!

+## Overview

+This post builds on the idea of static vs dynamic tilemap layers that we talked about [last time](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-2-dynamic-platformer-3d68e73d494a).
+The code we're going to build in this post is based on one of my contributions to [Phaser Labs](https://labs.phaser.io/).
+It was definitely the example I had the most fun making, and it conveniently covers a lot of additional parts of the dynamic tilemap layer API that we haven't covered yet - from randomizing tiles to using per-tile transparency to create shadows.

+We'll start by getting comfortable with a dungeon generator library using vanilla HTML & JS.
+From there, we'll start bringing in Phaser and progressively building out our endless dungeon world.

-## Dungeon
+## A Dungeon

-We're going to get a head start on generating a world by using a dungeon generator library, [mikewesthad/dungeon](https://github.com/mikewesthad/dungeon).
+We're going to get a head start on generating worlds by using a dungeon generator library, [mikewesthad/dungeon](https://github.com/mikewesthad/dungeon).
 It's my updated fork of [nickgravelyn/dungeon](https://github.com/nickgravelyn/dungeon) that has a few new features, along with being published on npm.
 It's a pretty simple, brute force dungeon generator.
 You give it some configuration info, and it randomly builds a dungeon room-by-room starting at the center of the map.

 You can load the library via a [CDN](https://www.jsdelivr.com/package/npm/@mikewesthad/dungeon), by downloading the script, or through npm ([install instructions](https://github.com/mikewesthad/dungeon#installation)).
-Once you've got the library loaded, you'll have a `Dungeon` class that you can use like this:
+Once you've got the library loaded, you'll have a `Dungeon` class that you can use to construct a dungeon instance like this:

 ```js
 const dungeon = new Dungeon({